-- have a back and spine in addition to the front of the book – and thus comes in a double-page layout – the back page is not only visible in the physical edition, but on Amazon there is a “Flip to Back” button that can enable one to see the back page online – CLICK HERE TO CHECK AN EXAMPLE IN AMAZON.
-Click the “Flip to the Back” button, then click on the back cover image for a larger close-up view in a new window.
-Hence back page design is also very important.
+- have a back and spine in addition to the front of the book – and thus comes in a double-page layout – the back page is not only visible in the physical edition, but Amazon displays the back cover too.

 - are normally designed in CMYK colour mode and not RGB due to requirements of printers – this generally results in a slight change in the colour of the book cover compared to the ebook cover that needs to be in RGB for digital display.

 - do not need lettering to be as bold as in the ebook format – in fact the ebook letters need to be scaled down at times otherwise they can really look out-of-place and exaggerated.